 - Driving on the wrong side of the road or highway

 - Failing to stop before entering a highway, or driveway

-- Failing to stop for traffic signs, such as stop signs or yield signs, or proceeding before it is safe to do so.
+- Failing to stop for traffic signs (ex. stop signs or yield signs), or proceeding before it is safe to do so

 - Failing to stop at traffic lights (red and yellow) including flashing lights

 - Speeding up to 15 km/hr over the speed limit

 - Failing to obey a traffic control device

 - Traffic lane violation including driving near the centre line, passing on a solid line, and straddling two lanes